H4tch/hugo-plus/docs/shortcodes/video.md

 # Embedded Video
-This shortcode allows you to embed a video onto the page,
+This Shortcode allows you to embed a Video onto the page,

 # Usage
 ```